-As 2019 approached its end, many inquiring minds began to ask if I was goinng to sleep in on January 1.
+As 2019 approached its end, many people inquired if I was going to sleep in on January 1.
 Of course I wasn’t going to sleep in.
 Year of the Sunrise opened my heart and soul in such a way, I concluded, why would I stop such a healthy and rewarding practice?
 Afterall, it already feels like sleeping in when January sunrises are an entire two hours later than summer.